Skip to main content

 Updated over a week ago

-Wayfinding helps to see where exhibitors, conference rooms, booths and restaurants are located on a plan and gives routing directions.
+Wayfinding helps you see where exhibitors, conference rooms, booths, restaurants, etc. are located on a plan and gives routing directions.

 Floor plan featuring wayfinding

-The distance is calculated using measurement units (m/ft) in the Designer , and the arrival time is calculated with the assumed average speed of 5 km/h.
+The distance is calculated using measurement units (m/ft) you choose, and the arrival time is calculated with the assumed average speed of 5 km/h (=3.1 ml/h).

 Multi-level wayfinding